codebycruz/website/src/pages/posts/parser.md

 ---
-title: "Writing a dead simple language in Lua"
+title: "🌕 Writing a dead simple language in Lua"
-desc: ""
+desc: "Writing a compiler doesn't have to be hard.
+Here's how to do it in Lua."
 published: 2025-11-22
 layout: "../../layouts/Post.astro"
 tags: ["Lua", "Compilers", "Programming", "Tutorial"]